Dental Study Tour and Cruise in Thailand and Laos

 Itinerary at a glance

-• Day 1: Bangkok, Thailand (Wed, 12 March) Briefing at the Riva Surya Hotel.
+• Day 1: Bangkok, Thailand (Mon, 10 March) Briefing at the Riva Surya Hotel.
 Welcome dinner.

-• Day 4: Bangkok / Chiang Rai (Saturday, 15 March) Fly to Chiang Rai in the north of Thailand and transfer to the hotel.
-Visit Doi Tung (The Flag Mountain), where new villages have been constructed under the auspices of the Princess Mother’s Foundation.
+• Day 4: Chiang Rai (Thurs, 13 March) Visit Doi Tung (The Flag Mountain).
 Visit the Mae Fah Luang Park, the beautiful botanical gardens which feature year-round flowers, and enjoy the cool climate and surrounding areas.
+Meet with an NGO working in health care or at leisure, or take an optional cookery class.

 Tour cost